Carbon Pricing and its Progressive Discontents

 While opposition to emissions pricing might be hard to put a finger on at the national level, existing more in subtle omission than any overt statements, there are of course some fairly loud voices in outright opposition to emissions pricing.
 Two fundamental arguments come out of this: first, that the burden falls on working families, and second, that it can’t work politically.

 Center-left reservations tend to focus on the first issue.
-In “” for The New York Times, David Leonhardt writes,
+In “ The Problem with Putting a Price on the End of the World ” for The New York Times, David Leonhardt writes,

 “But if the idea’s straightforwardness is its great economic advantage, it has also proved to be its political flaw.
 Energy, for utilities and transportation, is a major cost of living.
 And across the industrialized world, the middle class and the poor have been struggling with slow income growth.
 As [William] Nordhaus acknowledged in his speech, curbing dirty energy by raising its price “may be good for nature, but it’s not actually all that attractive to voters to reduce their income.”